 Our youngest group at camp needs a little more SuperVision™, structure and TLC than our campers ages 13 and up.
 For these up and comers, we have at least one designated Grom Cabin each session.
-Each Grom is accompanied by a counselor when traveling between an activity or facility at High Cascade.

 How is camp different for Groms?

-Cell phones are kept with the counselors at bedtime.
+Cell phones are also kept with the counselors at bedtime.
 We’ve found that ‘lights out’ works best when Groms do not have their cell phones in bed with them.
 Texting and talking to parents during evening ‘down time’ when campers are tired can feed feelings of homesickness.
 In addition, cell phone usage can be very disruptive to other campers trying to sleep.

 High Cascade provides 1:2 camper to staff ratio overall; that’s one well-trained adult for every two campers.